Semi-Quantum Money: Introduction

 In our construction we use the following two tests: the pre-image test (providing a pre-image of $y$) and the equation test (providing a non-zero $d$ that satisfies the above condition).
-The adaptive hardcore bit property guarantees that, even though either test on its own can be easily passed, it is hard (for a quantum polynomial time (QPT) adversary) to successfully pass both tests with a probability that is noticeably higher than $\frac{1}{2}$.
+The adaptive hardcore bit property guarantees that, even though either test can be easily passed on its own, any quantum polynomial time (QPT) adversary can successfully pass \emph{both} tests with probability at most $\frac{1}{2} + \negl$.
 Brakerski et al. used these tests to construct a cryptographic test of quantumness (CTQ); our construction can be seen as a reinterpretation of this protocol in the quantum money setting, where the first part of the protocol can serve as the creation of a quantum money state, and the second part can serve as the its verification.
 The transition to quantum money introduces some challenges; mainly the need for a parallel repetition theorem for our NTCF-based primitive, and proving full-scheme security.
-Brakerski et al. showed a construction of a \emph{noisy} trapdoor claw-free function (\nom{NTCF}{Noisy Trapdoor Claw-free Function}{NTCF}) that holds this adaptive hardcore property, based on the hardness of the Learning With Errors (\nom{LWE}{Learning With Errors}{LWE}) problem \cite{brakerski18certifiable}.
+Brakerski et al. showed a construction of a \emph{noisy} trapdoor claw-free function (\nom{NTCF}{Noisy Trapdoor Claw-free Function}{NTCF}) that holds this adaptive hardcore property, based on the hardness of the Learning With Errors (\nom{LWE}{Learning With Errors}{LWE}) problem \cite{BCM+18}.
 For the sake of clarity, we ignore the issues related to the noisy property in this introduction.

 A TCF on its own, however, is not hard enough to construct a money scheme with; we do not want adversaries to be able to forge banknotes with probability $\frac{1}{2}$.
 To that end, we would like to amplify the hardness using some sort of a parallel repetition theorem (see \cref{sec:parallel_repetition_theorem_for_1_of_2_puzzles}).
-Luckily, we can rephrase this setting using the framework of \emph{weakly verifiable puzzles} for which a (perfect) parallel repetition theorem is known~\cite{CHS05}.
-This parallel repetition guarantees that answering both tests for $n$ puzzles correctly is as hard as trying to answer them independently, i.e., at most $\left(\frac{1}{2}\right)^{n}$ (up to negligible corrections), which is exactly our goal.
+Luckily, we can rephrase this setting using the framework of \emph{weakly verifiable puzzles} for which a perfect parallel repetition theorem is known~\cite{CHS05}.
+This perfect parallel repetition guarantees that answering both tests for $n$ puzzles correctly is as hard as trying to answer them independently, i.e., at most $\left(\frac{1}{2}\right)^{n}$ (up to negligible corrections), which is exactly our goal.